MD/Master of Business Administration (MBA)

 - Wharton Health Care Management - Student profiles — here you will find current/recent student profiles, Resume Books with info on graduates, summer internship placement lists, and permanent placement lists.
 All of these resources indicate different ways you can use the MBA.

 - "Visit Wharton" — this webpage provides information on MBA information sessions, visiting classes, etc. These are good resources if you have questions about the MBA program in general, financial aid, admissions process, etc.

 - MD/MBA Information Session — every fall the Combined Degree office holds an MD/MBA Information Session for medical students.
 Email announcements are sent out to students prior to the event.

 - Amy Nothelfer — students are encouraged to contact Amy, Associate Director of Combined Degree Office, to discuss their interest in a Master's program.

 - MD/MBA Student Directory — Perelman medical students are encouraged to stop by the Combined Degree Office to pick up a copy of the MD/MBA Student Directory, which provides information on the current MD/MBA students.
 Current students are a great resource of information on the program.

-- Perelman School of Medicine (PSOM) Office of Admissions and Financial Aid — As soon as a student is considering the pursuit of an integrated dual degree program, financial aid counseling and planning is strongly advised.
+- Perelman School of Medicine (PSOM) Financial Aid Office — As soon as a student is considering the pursuit of an integrated dual degree program, financial aid counseling and planning is strongly advised.

 Additional business-oriented resources on Penn's campus: